Where to Skate: Skateparks

 hudsonriverpark.org

-The HRP trust operated a couple of temporary skateparks, first in Tribeca around Vestry St., and then further north at 30th St. near the heliport.
-First permanent skatepark opened (in May 2010) by the HRP trust after experimenting at a couple other locations to the south and north.
-This park is out on Pier 62 at 22nd St. This is the same pier where Chelsea Piers perviously operated a skating rink and skatepark, but the new facility is publicly owned and there is adjoining rink.
+This is the first permanent skatepark opened (in May 2010) by the HRP trust after experimenting at a couple other locations to the south in Tribeca around Vestry St. and then further north at 30th St. near the heliport.
+This park is out on Pier 62 at 22nd St. by Chelsea Piers.
+Actually, this is the same pier where Chelsea Piers operated a skating rink and skatepark in the 1990s, but the new facility is publicly owned and there is no adjoining rink.

 The facility is concrete and has a variety of skate toys, all designed to fit into an ovular shape with "natural" curves.
 The website described it as "California-style".